bambooforest/IntroDataScience_Fall_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![correlation between brain- and body size](figures/brainbodysize.png)

-**But: what if we have to deal with many more independent variables, potentially hundreds of them?**
+**But what if we have to deal with many more independent variables, potentially hundreds of them?**

 Not all scientific questions may be answered by simply looking at the